ignicoapp/ignico-wordpress/README.md

 ## Installation :package:
 1. Visit Plugins > Add New
-2. Search for "Ignico for WordPress"
+2. Search for "Ignico"
-3. Install and activate "Ignico for WordPress"
+3. Install and activate "Ignico"

 or